MicrosoftDocs/customer-insights/ci-docs/export-criteo.md

 ## Known limitations

 - The maximum customer profiles per export to Criteo is up to 1 million, which can take up to 30 minutes.
 The number of customer profiles that you can export to Criteo depends on your contract with Criteo.
-- Exporting to Criteo is limited to segments.
+- Exports to Criteo is limited to segments.

 ## Set up connection to Criteo